flotpython/webintro/notebooks/34-builtin-types.md

 ## objects
 <!-- #endregion -->

-* as the name suggests, objects are the building block for inheritance
+* as the name suggests, objects are the building block for OOP
 * they are similar to Python's class instances
   * in that they can hold attributes (Python vocabulary)
   * that in JavaScript are called key-value pairs